patternfly/patternfly-elements/elements/pfelement/README.md

 There are 2 functions for updating the theme context of a component.
 The first, `context_set`, will update the theme of the component calling the function using the following logic:

-1. Check that element for the value of the `--theme` variable, if it exists.
+1. Check that element for the value of the `--context` variable, if it exists.
 2. If it does not exist, the component then checks for a `pfe-theme` attribute.
 3. Finally, if neither has a value, the optional feedback input value is used.